blinkletter/UsingGAMESS/7_Butadiene.md

 **MacMolPlt* window with the initial structure for butadiene.*
 ```

-The above structure is an initial rough sketch.
+The above initial structure is rough sketch.
 We will need to calculate the correct structure by creating an input file for *GAMESS*.
 Click on `Subwindow` $\rightarrow$ `Input Builder` and set the following parameters:

 - In the `Control` section, set `Run Type` to `Optimization`.
 This will instruct *GAMESS* that we are doing a calculation to find the optimizes molecular geometry.

 - In the `Basis` section, set `Basis Set` to `3-21G` and set `#D and F heavy atom polarizations functions` to `1`.
+This means that we are running the calculation using the 3-21G<sup>*</sup> basis set.
+This is a low level of theory and is suitable for quick calculkation that we want to be able to use and interpret during class.

 - In the `Data` section, set `Coord.
 Type` to `Z-Matrix` and set `# of Z-matrix variables` to `24` (10 atoms so 3N – 6 = 24)